Mike-Morrow/TC_Spatial_Autocorrelation/README.md

 <h2 id="build-a-sheet-location">4 - Build a sheet to determine the breakdown of product ratings by location</h2>

-How does location impact our product ratings?
-Experiement with a couple different types of maps.
+<p>How does location impact our product ratings?
+Experiement with a couple different types of maps.</p>

 </br>

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/fR0XB1fY9q8?rel=0&si=9SOni276X7UtdWWb" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-As you can see, with rating on color, we can see some discrepancies.
-We don't know if these are significant, but we will return to this later.
+<p>As you can see, with rating on color, we can see some discrepancies.
+We don't know if these are significant, but we will return to this later. </p>

 <h2 id="build-a-sheet-day-over-day">5 - Build a sheet to see how product rating trends day over day</h2>

-Our data spans 1 month of orders and ratings.
-Explore how these ratings change day over day.
+<p>Our data spans 1 month of orders and ratings.
+Explore how these ratings change day over day.</p>

 </br>